Geography

 Early Years

 Geography in Early Years focuses on children looking at their local environment such as home and school.
-There is a focus on children knowing where they live, understanding people’s homes are different, knowing some physical and human features of their home, street or school and an awareness types of weather and seasons.
+There is a focus on children knowing where they live, knowing some physical and human features of their home, street or school and an awareness of types of weather and seasons.
 These aspects link with the prime area of learning Communication and language along with specific areas of learning, Maths and Understanding the World.
-It is key children are able to understand their own environment and those familiar to them before moving on to the wider world.
+It is key that children are able to understand their own environment and those familiar to them before moving on to the wider world.

 Key Stage 1